-If you live in a hot area and your baby gets fussy when warm, attach a battery operated fan to the stroller to cool them down for cheap.
+If you live in a hot area and your baby gets fussy when warm, attach a battery-operated fan to the stroller to cool him or her down for cheap.

 Before buying a stroller, take into account everything you hope it will carry beyond your child.
 Some strollers offer much more storage space than others.

 A large storage basket makes long outings with a baby much easier, as does a canopy that protects the baby’s delicate eyes and skin from the sun.

 Babies are adorable, but they are also messy.
 A removable fabric cover makes a stroller easy to keep clean.